GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.2.md

 That's why, staring down on Misa-nee, both of us were at a loss for words.
 Compared to before her breathing became a lot heavier, and its pace a lot faster.
 However, her strained face began to soften... and the black look disappeared from her eyes.

-<div class="text-quoted-inline">“...even so."</div>, Misa-nee softly whispered.
+<span class="text-quoted-inline">“...even so."</span>, Misa-nee softly whispered.
 As she continued to speak, another expression formed on her face.

 <div class="text-quoted">“...do you think I saw this coming... almost ten years ago?”</div>